nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-lts-2021.md

 #### Initialize Filename With Blob Name in FileImporterContext

-Since 11.1 if the file name of the `FileImporterContext` is missing then it will be filled with the Blob's file name.
+If the file name of the `FileImporterContext` is missing, then it will now be filled with the Blob's file name.

 This means that you no longer need to add control to avoid an empty filename outside of the `FileImporterContext` class, for example see the snippet code below  AudioImporter:
 ```